-On the 04/02/24 the breeze was from the Southwest at 12 to 15kns.
-The first race of the monohulls had Redback fighting off Warrigal through the whole race, close behind was Big Red Dwarf.
-Redback finally threw the shackles off and took the line honours, Warrigal second and after the handicaps were bought into play, a disbelieving skipper on Big Red Dwarf took first.
-Good to see Warrigal back on the water.
-Race two for the cats saw Zephyr jump to the lead and stayed there, putting time on the rest of the fleet at ease, she blew them out of the water.
-Made it up for the disappointing first race which she received a DNF.
+close behind was Big Red Dwarf.
+Redback finally threw Sunday the 21st January surprised us, the shackles off and took the line honours, Warrigal it wasn't blowing its second and after the handicaps were bought into play, a bum off, in fact it was relatively calm, shock horror.
+The disbelieving skipper on Big Red Dwarf took first. cats had a club championship race and there were ten of Good to see Warrigal back on the water.
+Race two for them out there. the cats saw Zephyr jump to the lead and stayed there, putting time on the rest of the fleet at ease, she blew Catatonic led the way down the first leg, closely followed them out of the water.
+Made it up for the disappointing by Seesaw, Cliff hanger and Xena. first race which she received a DNF.
 Zephyr first and fastest, followed by Catatonic and Frisky.